WiFi dead-spots are a real issue.

 Because you’ve entered an area of your house that has low WiFi coverage.

 There are different methods to counter this problem, and unlike other solutions like wireless extenders or access points, mesh WiFi is a relatively new solution and have gained much popularity among users due to its rather easy set-up and usability.

-These systems usually consist of two or more devices (called WiFi nodes) that communicate with each other to provide WiFi blanket all over your house.
+These systems usually consist of two or more devices (called WiFi nodes/units) that communicate with each other to provide the WiFi blanket all over your house.